gymorsiback/TopoFreeRL/README.md

 ## Abstract

-**TopoFreeRL** is a lightweight, high-performance reinforcement learning framework designed for real-time **LLM serving** and **MoE inference** in edge-cloud networks.
+**GF-TopoRL** is a lightweight, high-performance reinforcement learning framework designed for real-time **LLM serving** and **MoE inference** in edge-cloud networks.

 While Graph Neural Networks (GNNs) are powerful, they are often too computationally expensive for real-time decision-making on the edge.
-TopoFreeRL solves this by introducing a **"Graph-Free" perception module** that efficiently captures critical network bottlenecks without the heavy overhead of GNNs.
+GF-TopoRL solves this by introducing a **"Graph-Free" perception module** that efficiently captures critical network bottlenecks without the heavy overhead of GNNs.

 ### Key Highlights
 * **Ultra-Fast Decision Making**: Replaces complex message-passing with a linear-complexity **Squeeze-and-Excitation attention mechanism**, enabling scalable, real-time scheduling even under bursty traffic.